 CTR Varies between Different Industries

-And at last, the click-trough rates on organic results vary from one industry to another.
+And at last, the click-through rates on organic results vary from one industry to another.
 That’s why, in more recent years, some agencies are conducting CTR studies specialized in specific industries.
-Even thought these studies are also based on large aggregated subsets of data, they are decreasing the industry effect on the results.
+Even though these studies are also based on large aggregated subsets of data, they are decreasing the industry’s effect on the results.

 Even though it’s impossible to predict what will be the exact CTR that you will get, there is no doubt that your website really needs to be on the first page of Google’s results to get any real chance of being seen.

 And to build a successful online business you need to target positions 1 to 4 for a variety of terms.

 While the exact figures and data sets vary from study to study, they all confirm that ranking at the top of Page 1 on Google continues to be incredibly valuable and the best advice is to invest more heavily in search engine optimization and stay on top of SEO best practices and strategies.